turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlearchetype_api.rst

     ``name`` (Default `"default"`)
         The name of a registered :ref:`ParticleEmitter <particleemitter>`.

-    ``particleName`` (The only `non`-optional field in the entire archetype!)
-        The name of the defined particle animation in this archetype to be emitted by this emitter.

     By default, there is a single emitter defined for a manager: